harangp/tfjsctcloss/README.md

 ### Known issues

-- Thee's no input validation - input and label mismatches will result in runtime error
+- There's no input validation - input and label mismatches will result in runtime error
 - No `tidy()` anywhere - larger fit() runs migth get out of memory errors.
 - `wasm` backend fails to run gradient calculation. `tensorflow` and `cpu` works just fine

 ### TODO

-- Unit tests - current spec is not comparing expected results
 - Make it more tensory and depend less on JS native array operations

 ## Usage